Z-Wave-Me/ha-z-wave-me-addon/README.md

 # Z-Wave.Me add-on for Home Assistant
-This add-on starts Z-Wave.Me Z-Way server in a supervised Home Assistant (HAOS) and Home Assistant Yellow.
+This add-on starts Z-Wave.Me Z-Way server in a supervised Home Assistant (HAOS), Home Assistant Yellow and Green.

 # Install Z-Way add-on
 Add this add-on to your Home Assistant